hansifer/grunt-file-info/README.md

 #### filetype (`string` _filepath_)
 Returns the file type portion (without the leading '.') of a file path.

+---

 Additionally, the following function is available within fields of templates defined by `options.inject.text`:

 #### pass ([`number` _index_])
-Returns the matched value of a template field when that template is matched against existing text in a file. _index_ is the 1-based order of the matched field within the template and defaults to the order of the field in which `pass()` is called.
+Returns the matched value of a template field when that template is matched against existing text of an injection target file. _index_ is the 1-based order of the matched field within the template and defaults to the order of the field in which `pass()` is called.

 ### Template Variables